Chart Color Schemes

 Redan features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households comprise 50.8% of all households, including 14.0% couples with children, 20.2% couples without children, and 15.3% single parent families.
+Family households account for 50.8% of all households, including 14.0% couples with children, 20.2% couples without children, and 15.3% single parent families.
 Non-family households make up the remaining 49.2%, with lone person households at 44.5% and group households comprising 4.9%.
 The median household size is 1.9 people, which is smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households